VA Aid and Attendance benefits and Housebound allowance

-You may qualify for Aid and Attendance if you get a VA pension and you meet at least one of the requirements listed below.
+You may be eligible for this benefit if you get a VA pension and you meet at least one of these requirements.

 At least one of these must be true: